tzervas/DynEL/README.md

 dynel.configure_logging(config)
 ```

-You can also attach Dynel's exception handler to other modules:
+You can also attach DynEL's exception handler to other modules:

 ```python
 import another_module